-The Bodhivastu Big Indian Meditation Retreat and Healing Sanctuary is currently being used and developed as a place where teachings are transmitted concerning the various physical and spiritual practices used within the context of a global awakening.
-The center serves as a gathering space for a broad range of communal activities including group meditation, prayer, mind training and ceremonies, volunteer initiatives, youth mentoring, and Radiant Health Movement instruction.
-Many volunteers and guests frequent the center during its active season to participate in restoration and construction projects.
+The Bodhivastu Big Indian Meditation Retreat and Healing Sanctuary is a place where teachings are transmitted concerning the various physical and spiritual practices used within the context of a awakening.
+The center serves as a gathering space for a broad range of community activities including group meditation, prayer, mind training and ceremonies, volunteer initiatives, youth mentoring, and body movement instruction.
+Many volunteers and guests frequent the center to support the center's development via restoration and construction projects.

-The land is secluded yet only a few hours drive from New York City in the town of Big Indian bordering a large state park wild life sanctuary.
-The facilities include a 32 room lodge which is currrently undergoing restoration, two meditation retreat cabins, and there are also plans for a new meditation shrine hall and exercise / event pavilion.
+The land is beautifully secluded yet only a few hours drive from New York City in the town of Big Indian bordering a large state park wild life sanctuary.
+We are always developing and restoring the facilities as an art work of live, devotion and purification.

 Bodhivastu's Big Indian Meditation Retreat and Healing Sanctuary:

 Dear Sangha Members, Community at Large and Friends of Bodhivastu,

 We would like you all to know that the following letter bearing a most excellent news was issued jointly by Dr. John Mann and Lama Rangbar.
 This bodes extremely well for our community at large: